Zumbini® Is Session-Based, This Is Why It Matters

 Sometimes I also asked why they have to get the music for this class (sometimes mentioning they have music from another class that they never used.)

 1) Zumbini music is way more fun than any other class (trust me, I know a bit about children’s music as an educator and a mom!)

 2) We actually use that music week after week in the session.
 We want children to continue growing their skills outside of our weekly 45-minute class.

 When your little one hears the same music in the car or at home, their brain is getting used to patterns in the songs.
 They can start to anticipate what is going to happen.
 Overall they are more familiar with the songs.
 This gives them the confidence to participate in our class each week.

-They internally are thinking, “I know this song, I want to sing along!” or, “This is my jam, I know when to dance and when to FREEZE!”
-When they have this confidence, they are willing to try new things and that is the basis for growth.
-That’s what we use that music throughout the session and ask you to have fun together at home too!
+They internally are thinking, “I know this song; I want to sing along!” or, “This is my jam; I know when to dance and when to FREEZE!”
+When they have this confidence, they are willing to try new things, and that is the basis for growth.
+That’s why we use that music throughout the session and ask you to have fun together at home too!